York Museum Gardens: Events

 As well as being a popular recreational space for both residents and visitors, the gardens are the venue for special events such as open-air theatre and music performances.
 In 1970, bands including Roxy Music, Hawkwind and Pink Fairies staged concerts here.
 During the 20th-century revival of the York Mystery Plays, performances were held on a fixed stage in the gardens among the ruins of St. Mary's Abbey.
 In the 1950s, York actress Dame Judi Dench acted in the plays performed in the gardens, and played the Virgin Mary in 1957.
 The Mystery Plays returned to the gardens between 2–27 August 2012 and involved over one thousand local volunteers.
-In 2006, between 800 and 1,000 people celebrated the Chinese New Year with displays that included lion dancers, In 2007 The Lord Chamberlain's Men presented a production of Romeo & Juliet.
+In 2006, between 800 and 1,000 people celebrated the Chinese New Year with displays that included lion dancers.
+In 2007 The Lord Chamberlain's Men presented a production of Romeo & Juliet.
 Also in 2007, during the Jorvik Viking festival, there were demonstrations of Viking craft skills and battle training.
 The Yorkshire Museum and the Museum Gardens first hosted the Eboracum Roman Festival in 2016.
 It has since become an annual event.
 In 2019 the gardens hosted the York Proms, an open-air classical music concert.
+In July 2024 the gardens hosted a series of gigs headlined by Shed Seven.